 DO NOT mix different cleaning products - they may react together with hazardous results.

 All parts of the cooker can be cleaned with hot soapy water - but take care that no surplus water seeps into the appliance.

-Remember to switch on the electricity supply and reset the clock before re-using the cooker.
+Remember to switch on the electricity supply before re-using the cooker.